 This list is current as of June 15, 2022 (1,384 Marvel and 1,502 DC issues), and covers runs and limited series of 10+ issues.
 Comics are a collaborative artform, but I usually associate runs most closely with their writers and have generally listed them that way here.
 I also include imprints, such as Epic, Vertigo, and WildStorm (from the DC-owned years), and “runs” that are character-related rather than creator-specific (e.g., the origins of Tim Drake as Robin, which spans enough issues to make my 10-issue cut even though no individual segment of it does).

 - Captain America #1-50 plus supplemental issues (the entire Brubaker run), Ed Brubaker, 2005-2009

 - The Champions #1-17, Tony Isabella, 1975-1978

-- Deadpool (lots of short series and weirdness that doesn’t fit this format, but I’ve read 100% of Deadpool from 1993 to the start of Jerry Duggan’s run in 2012):
+- Deadpool (although the many short series don’t fit this format, I’ve read 100% of Deadpool from 1993 to the start of Jerry Duggan’s run in 2012):

 - Deadpool #1-33, Joe Kelly, 1997-1999

 - Cable & Deadpool #1-50, Fabian Nicieza, 2004-2008

 - Deadpool: Merc With a Mouth #1-13, Victor Gischler, 2009-2010

 - Deadpool Team-Up #900-883, various writers, 2009-2011